Telegram Channel Admin: Permissions Guide

 Can a Telegram channel admin see who views messages?

 No. Telegram channel admins can only see the total view count per message, not individual viewer identities.
-This applies to all admins including the owner.
+This applies to all admins including the channel owner.
 You can track aggregate analytics like subscriber growth and per-post reach through the built-in channel stats feature.

 What permissions does a bot need to manage paid access on Telegram?